CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 >>
 >>1.
 Remove any text from the search box, select `Sort by Word` and hit `Start`.
 >>2.
 Browse to the string "behind".
 There are two word variants in the corpus: "behind" and "Behind".
 There are only 25 instances of "Behind" compared to 400 instances of "behind".
 From these numbers we can infer a series of possible hypotheses about the corpus:
 >>>* There are very few instances of "Behind" being used at the start of a sentence.
-The low frequency of capitalised variants of prepositions, like "behind", could indicate the lack in the corpus of many short sentences (because frequent capitalisation of prepositions may be an indicator of short sentence length).
+The low frequency of capitalised variants of prepositions, like "Behind", may be indicate something about sentence length (because frequent capitalisation of prepositions may be an indicator of short sentence length).
->>>* Out of 400 instances of non-capitalised "behind", 41% of the prepositions appear before some sort of punctuation, such as the end of a clause or a sentence.
+>>>* Out of 400 instances of non-capitalised "behind", 41% of the prepositions appear before some sort of punctuation, such as the end of a clause or a sentence. "behind." seems particularly high, and clicking on it gives us an insight into the peculiar way "behind" is used to close a sentence.
 >>>* Positional/spatial words might frequently be used at the end of sentences.
 >{: .solution}
 {: .challenge}